MKLab-ITI/pygrank/README.md

       primaryClass={cs.LG}
 }
 ```
-To publish research that makes use provided methods,
+To publish research that makes use of provided methods,
 please cite all [relevant publications](documentation/citations.md).